uncomfyhalomacro/linkedin-auto-connect/README.md

 npx playwright install --with-deps
 ```

+Also do this before you contribute to this repository.
+See [CONTRIBUTING.md](./docs/CONTRIBUTING.md) on how to contribute.

 ## How to use

 1. Save an account's session informatoin to do the auto connection.